AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/user-management/create-user.md

 1. Click the **Save button**.
 1. The new user will receive an email with login and password details.

+>[!NOTE]
+>
-**Important!** The new user will not have any dashboards by default.
+>The new user will not have any dashboards by default.
 We recommends that you [share](../../data-user/dashboards/share-dashboard-with-users.md) the necessary dashboards with the new user right away.

 ## Resend the Invitation